marmot-xy/CMBS/README.md

-# CMBS
+## CMBS
-cross modal background suppression for audio-visual event localization
+Cross Modal Background Suppression for Audio-Visual Event Localization

+This is a pytorch implementation for